techandmedia/react-native/README.md

 # react-native
+Project - Album List

-React Native Project
+React Native Version 0.55.4

-This is a barebone React Native using version 0.55.4
+This is a learning project from Stephen Grider Udemy Course

-Clone this project if you're having trouble with React Native version 0.56

-For instruction in English:
-`git checkout barebone-react-native`

-Untuk instruksi instalasi React Native dalam Bahasa Indonesia:
-`git checkout versi-indonesia`
+After you clone the project, checkout to this branch `git checkout first-project`